-Peer and public review of this update
+Peer and public review

 The 2004 version of the rating system went through a thorough peer and public review process as did the Credit/Debit Method.
 The new sections on Landscape Potential and Value were field tested for one year prior to publication in 2012.
-Over 40 individuals and groups provided comments on the Credit/Debit Method.
-These comments and our responses can be found at https://fortress.wa.gov/ecy/publications/SummaryPages/1206005.html.
-In addition to the 40 reviewers of the Credit/Debit Method, we received comments from 19 reviewers of a draft of this update.
+Over 40 individuals and groups provided comments on the Credit/Debit Method.9 In addition to the 40 reviewers of the Credit/Debit Method, we received comments from 19 reviewers of a draft of the 2014 update prior to its publication.